 PANDAS Foundation UK – pre and post natal depression advice and support

 Unicef – information on baby-friendly care and overcoming breastfeeding challenges

 The Breastfeeding Network – independent support and information for breastfeeding women and others.

-Worcestershire Healthy Minds – support for over 16s who are experiencing problems such as stress, anxiety, low mood and depression.
+Herefordshire and Worcestershire Healthy Minds – support for over 16s who are experiencing problems such as stress, anxiety, low mood and depression.

 Healthwatch Worcestershire – giving the public, patients and users of health and social care services in Worcestershire a voice